Distance: 19km (12 miles)

 1. Height (and your view over London).
 Yes, the Shard is taller.
 But it’s just too tall.
-And, yes, you can see for almost 40 miles on a good day.
+Yes, you can see for almost 40 miles on a good day.
 But on a cloudy day, you’ll be lucky to see 40cm!
 You’re in the middle of a cloud.
-And, yes, they have this thing where they guarantee the view (if it’s cloudy, they simply give you a free ticket for another day – but what use is a free ticket for two weeks on Tuesday, if you’re only visiting London for a few days?).
+And yes, they have this thing where they guarantee the view (if it’s cloudy, they simply give you a free ticket for another day – but what use is a free ticket for two weeks on Tuesday, if you’re only visiting London for a few days?).

 2. Cost.
 A visit to the Sky Garden is free.
 Whereas a visit to The View From The Shard costs £28 (plus £10 to skip the queue & £16 for a glass of champagne at the top!).

 3. The main reason though?
 The Shard is an expensive tourist trap!

 Should you walk around London in a Day though?